charlietag/tmux-cpu-model/README.md

 Requirements:

+Make sure set these config lines after `theme plugin`

+And it would be better put tmux-cpu-model config lines after `status style like` setup !

 `set -g status-left-length 40`   # more than 40, this plugin will use 40 characters

 `set -g status-right-length 40`  # > more than 40, this plugin will use 40 characters